-Today we observe Veterans Day, an official United States holiday which honors people who have served in armed service.
+Today, we observe Veterans Day, an official United States holiday which honors men and women who have served in our armed forces.

-#1.)
-There Are Over 22 Million War Veterans Living in the U.S. That’s according to the Department of Veterans Affairs.
-That number includes 1.7 million vets from World War Two, 2.2 million from Korea, 7.3 million from Vietnam, 5 million from Afghanistan and Iraq, and 500,000 from the Persian Gulf War.
+According to the Department of Veterans Affairs, that figure includes 1.7 million veterans from World War Two, 2.2 million veterans from Korea, 7.3 million veterans from Vietnam, 5 million veterans from Afghanistan and Iraq, and 500,000 veterans from the Persian Gulf War.

-#3.)
-“God Bless America” Debuted on the Radio for Veteran’s Day in 1938.
-Irving Berlin wrote the song "God Bless America" in 1918, but it was another 20 years before he changed the lyrics and turned it into the version we all know.
+Irving Berlin wrote the song "God Bless America" in 1918, but it would take an astounding 20 years before he changed the lyrics and turned it into the version we all know and love today.
 The song actually debuted as part of an Armistice Day radio special on November 10th, which was the day before Veterans Day.

-#4.)
-The Official Symbol of Veterans Day is the Poppy.
-In 1918, a woman in Georgia named Moina Belle Michael read a John McCrae poem called "In Flanders Fields", and it inspired her to wear red poppies as a way of remembering and her idea spread with many vets now selling poppies on Veterans Day.
-The poem Moina read includes the line, "In Flanders fields the poppies blow / Between the crosses row on row."
+In 1918, a woman in Georgia named Moina Belle Michael read a John McCrae poem called "In Flanders Fields", and she was inspired her to wear red poppies.
+Now, Veterans all over the country can be found selling poppies on Veterans Day.
+The poem Michael read includes the line, "In Flanders fields the poppies blow / Between the crosses row on row."

 The motto is, quote, "To care for him who shall have borne the battle."
 That quote is from the final paragraph of Lincoln's second inaugural address.